Palace Structure

 Each room has a README.md with YAML frontmatter describing its purpose and atmosphere within the current skin.

-The Vestibule is the threshold — the global configuration layer that sits outside the nine rooms and governs the palace as a whole.
+the-vestibule is the threshold — the global configuration layer that sits outside the nine rooms and governs the palace as a whole.

 Characters/ — One markdown file per character the LLM can inhabit.
 Each file defines the character’s role, personality, knowledge domain, and speaking style.